-8230.
+- SEC.
+34. Section 8230 of the Education Code is amended to read: - 8230.
 Contractors serving migrant populations shall comply with the requirements set forth in this article.
-In addition, the Superintendent shall support and encourage the state-level coordination of all agencies that offer services to migrant populations and state-level coordination of existing health funds for migrants.
+In addition, the Superintendent shall support and encourage the state-level coordination of all agencies that offer services to migrant populations and state-level coordination of existing health funds for migrants. - SEC.
+31. Section 8231 of the Education Code is amended to read: - 8231. (a) For the purpose of this chapter, a "migrant agricultural worker family" means a family with at least one parent that has earned at least 50 percent of his or her income from employment in fishing, agriculture, or agriculturally related work during the 12-month period immediately preceding the date of application for early learning and educational support services. - (b) For purposes of this article, priority for enrollment shall be given to children of migrant agricultural worker families in the following priority order: - (1) The family moves from place to place. - (2) The family has qualified under paragraph (1) within the past five years and is currently dependent for its income on agricultural employment, but is currently settled near agricultural areas. - (3) The family resides in a rural agricultural area and is dependent upon seasonal agricultural work.

-- 8231. (a) For the purpose of this chapter, a "migrant agricultural worker family" means a family with at least one parent that has earned at least 50 percent of his or her income from employment in fishing, agriculture, or agriculturally related work during the 12-month period immediately preceding the date of application for early learning and educational support services. - (b) For purposes of this article, priority for enrollment shall be given to children of migrant agricultural worker families in the following priority order: - (1) The family moves from place to place. - (2) The family has qualified under paragraph (1) within the past five years and is currently dependent for its income on agricultural employment, but is currently settled near agricultural areas. - (3) The family resides in a rural agricultural area and is dependent upon seasonal agricultural work. - (4) Eligibility and priority for services for the federally funded Migrant Child Development Program shall be in accordance with the applicable federal regulations. - (c) If a contractor serving migrant populations, upon prioritizing migrant families for enrollment and complying with this section, is unable to reach the anticipated level of enrollment as provided in the contract for services, the contractor may use any funds remaining to enroll children from otherwise eligible families pursuant to the priorities set forth in Section 8263.
+(4) Eligibility and priority for services for the federally funded Migrant Child Development Program shall be in accordance with the applicable federal regulations.